DDT-IDE/DDT/documentation/Features.md

 |[![sample_searchReferences](screenshots/thumbs/sample_searchReferences.png)](https://raw.github.com/bruno-medeiros/DDT/latest/documentation/screenshots/sample_searchReferences.png)<br/>`Search results after searching for "writeln" references`|
 |----|
- * Simple built-in builder support (automatically generates a response file for the D compiler to build the whole project).
-Can automatically launch created executable.
-   * This is good enough for toy projects only.
-For more serious projects an external builder should be used.
-D projects in DDT can be configured to use an external builder instead of the default one.

  * Debugging functionality.
 Fully featured GDB debugger support (reusing Eclipse CDT's GDB integration)
   * Stop/resume program execution.
 Listing program threads and stack frame contents.